 Fortunately, PASCHA Chocolate makes rich, delicious, chocolate chips and bars that are perfect for baking, and they are produced in an allergen free facility.
 I love their baking chips and have used them for everything from cookies to pudding to pizookies.

 Egg Replacers: If you’re new to baking without eggs, you may want to start by reading my guide to making egg replacers.
 There are so many options for egg replacers.
-I keep unsweetened applesauce, pureed prunes, ground flax seeds, and chia seeds on hand to make egg replacers.
+I keep unsweetened applesauce, pureed prunes, ground flax seeds to make flax eggs, and chia seeds on hand to make egg replacers.

 Sugars: I use Wholesome Brand sugars because I am comfortable with their allergen policies.
 According to my most recent information from them, their facilities are free from nuts and sesame seeds.
 Of course you should call the company to find out about the most current procedures.